RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 - Lots of different table normalised and kept in s3 buckets.
 - Used Data Wrangler for Feature Engg. running processing jobs, to join all the diff table that were normalised and kept in s3 buckets.
+- Pyspark used in some case during Data Wrangling.
 - Test cases in Codebuild, like data validation
 - Did univariate/bivariate analysis
 - VIF for multi collinearity(1.4 threshold)